dyarleniber/typescript-ddd-forum/README.md

 ![img.png](images/logo.png)

-Hacker news-inspired forum app built with TypeScript using Clean Architecture, SOLID principles and DDD best practices from [solidbook.io](https://solidbook.io).
+Hacker news-inspired forum app built with TypeScript using Clean Architecture, SOLID principles, and DDD best practices from [solidbook.io](https://solidbook.io).

 DDDForum is the application built in [solidbook.io - The Software Design and Architecture Handbook](https://solidbook.io).